khasa006/scRNAseq_example/README.md

 # scRNAseq_example

-In this example analysis, I teird to use to use Seurat to analyze your scRNA-seq data in R.
+In this example analysis, I tried to use to use Seurat to analyze your scRNA-seq data in R.

 Orginal guide of this analysis can be found: